 Actions/services that were identified as contributing towards meeting the increased or improved services requirement was provided inperson and/or remotely.
+There were no substantive differences.

 Overall Analysis of the 2019-20 LCAP and the 2020-21 Learning Continuity and Attendance Plan